CodeHedge/TinfoilDirectory/README.md

 ---

 **Note:** This repository does not host or distribute any copyrighted content.
 It only provides a list of shop endpoints for use with Tinfoil.
-We do the work so you dont have to.
+We do the work so you dont have to, simply add our repo once, and stay up to date with the rapidly changing shop scene.